LapTQ/hello-cpp/summaries/do-and-dont.md

         👍 More efficient.

         👎️ Requires more files.
+* For template specializations: ✅ specialized classes and functions are often defined in a header file just below the definition of the non-specialized class.

 * Static member variables:
     * If the class is defined in a header file: